Abstract Artist in New York City

 Born in Busan, Korea, Su Kwak grew up near the seashore and the mountains of her native country.
 She moved to the United States in 1973 where she attended college at the University of St. Thomas in Houston and later completed her MFA with honors at the University of Chicago.
-She is represented by June Kelly Gallery and HK Art Gallery in New York City.
+She is represented by June Kelly Gallery and HK Art and Antiques Gallery in New York City.
 Kwak is known for imbuing her paintings with a message of healing and hope.
 The painting surface is created with an inventive use of collage and paint to capture phenomena of light.

 Kwak’s paintings are in the permanent collections of leading museums in Korea and America, including the National Contemporary Art Museum of Korea, the Seoul Museum of Art, the Busan Museum of Art, the Jordan Schnitzer Museum of Art at the University of Oregon and the Brauer Museum of Art in Indiana.
-She has had numerous solo and group exhibitions in the United States and Korea, including a recent traveling retrospective exhibition at the Brauer Museum of Art and the Jordan Schnitzer Museum of Art at the University of Oregon.
+She has had numerous solo and group exhibitions in the United States and Korea, including a recent traveling retrospective exhibition at the Brauer Museum of Art, Valparaiso University and the Jordan Schnitzer Museum of Art at the University of Oregon.
 Kwak’s exhibitions for 2019 will be at the Brauer Museum of Art (August 21 to December 9, 2019) as well as HK Art and Antiques Gallery (September, 2019) and June Kelly Gallery (September 6 to October 2019) in New York City.